nemild/cli_for_full_stack/README.md

 * [Bro Pages](http://bropages.org/): Lists popular options for many of the most used commands, crowdsourced and upvoted (used to augment several commands below)
 * [Command Line Fu](http://www.commandlinefu.com/commands/browse/sort-by-votes): Lists popular commands, use link to see top voted over all time
 * [Sobel's Guide to Linux Command's Editors, and Shell Programming](http://www.amazon.com/Practical-Guide-Commands-Editors-Programming/dp/013308504X/ref%3Dsr_1_1): One of the more popular Linux books, includes examples and many basics (perl, bash programming, python) - fairly distribution agnostic
-* [Dotfiles collections on github](dotfiles.github.io): Awesome set of repositories with customized dotfiles
 * [Setting up my perfect dev environment on OSX 10.9 using Chef / Kitchenplan](http://vanderveer.be/setting-up-my-perfect-dev-environment-on-osx-10-9-using-chef-kitchenplan/): A series of articles on setting up ultimate development environment on Mac OS X 10.9 - for instructions on other versions of OS X see the previous articles

 ##### Authors